 Fibrous: Asbestos ore pulls apart with a wooly consistency that works like other types of fiber.

 While asbestos has useful qualities, it’s also highly carcinogenic.
-The body cannot effectively break down or expel all inhaled microscopic asbestos fibers.
+The body cannot effectively break down or expel all inhaled asbestos fibers.
+They are microscopic.
 Over time, these fibers can cause chronic inflammation, scar tissue and cancer.

 The 1970s saw an increase in lawsuits holding asbestos manufacturers liable for health complications from exposure.
-Many workers who developed mesothelioma and asbestos lung cancer sued for medical costs and lost wages.
+Many workers with mesothelioma and asbestos lung cancer sued for medical costs and lost wages.

 Joining 50 other countries that have already banned asbestos, the United States is now banning chrysotile asbestos.
 The Biden administration has officially finalized the…

-A March 2024 ban on chrysotile asbestos marks the end of U.S. importation and production of products containing this type of asbestos.
-Companies have 12 years to comply with the new ban, during which time they can still use, manufacture and import chrysotile asbestos.
+A March 2024 ban on chrysotile asbestos ends U.S. imports and production of products that contain it.
+Companies have 12 years to comply with the new ban.
+They can still use, manufacture and import chrysotile asbestos during this time.

 It’s a step in the right direction.
 They need to ban all forms of asbestos.
 The government can save more lives than I can if they just do the right thing.

 Regulations also include the Clean Air Act and the Consumer Product Safety Act that ban several types of asbestos products.
-Regulatory agencies such as the U.S. Environmental Protection Agency and the U.S. Food and Drug Administration monitor and restrict asbestos use in consumer products.
+Regulatory agencies like the U.S. Environmental Protection Agency monitor and restrict asbestos use in consumer products.
+The U.S. Food and Drug Administration is evaluating talc safety.

 Find a Mesothelioma Attorney